-Some serious foot disorders, and even more common conditions, can be linked to one avoidable thing: inappropriate, poor quality or ill-fitting shoes.
-Any podiatrist will tell you that a good quality, properly fitting shoe pays big dividends for your feet down the road.
+Some of the more serious foot disorders, and even more common conditions, can be directly linked to one avoidable cause: inappropriate, poor quality or ill-fitting footwear.
+Most Foot Specialists agree, that a good quality, well fitted shoe pays big dividends for your feet in the long run.

-When shopping for shoes, always make sure to not force your feet in order to conform to the shape of a pair of shoes.
+When shopping for footwear, always take care not to not force your feet inside the shoes in an attempt to conform your foot to the shape if it is not a good fit.

-The most important quality to look for in shoes is a durable construction that will protect your feet and keep them comfortable.
+The most important quality to look for in shoes is durable construction that will protect your feet from the elements, while providing comfort.
 Shoes that do not fit properly can cause bunions, corns, calluses, hammertoes and other disabling foot disorders.

 Here are some tips to help reduce the risk of foot problems.
-Use this guide when you shop for shoes:
+Refer to this guide each time you shop for shoes:

-- If the shoes feel too tight, don't buy them.
+- If shoes feel too tight in the store, don't buy them.
 There is no such thing as a “break-in period.”

 - Shoes should be fitted carefully to your heel as well as your toes.